tompazourek/RazorHtmlMinifier.Mvc5/README.md

 The entire source code is just a [single file](https://github.com/tompazourek/RazorHtmlMinifier.Mvc5/blob/master/src/RazorHtmlMinifier.Mvc5/MinifyingMvcWebRazorHostFactory.cs), feel free to view it.

-The minification applied is very trivial.
+The minification algorithm is fairly trivial.
 It basically:

 - replaces any amount of whitespace characters with a single space;
-- replaces any newline character with just the line feed character (`\n`);
+- replaces any line breaks with just the line feed character (`\n`);
-- if there's a sequence of whitespace characters and newlines, it only takes the first in the sequence.
+- if there's a sequence of whitespace characters and line breaks, it only takes the first in the sequence.

-The minification process is deliberately trivial so that its behaviour would be easy to understand and expect.
+The minification process is deliberately trivial so that it would be easy to understand and expect.

 **CAUTION!
 The minification is not context-sensitive, and it doesn't have any special handling of `<pre>` tags or similar.
 If you use `<pre>` tags or have any other significant white-space in your HTML, you shouldn't use this library.**